Grand Central Madison: Exits

 The MTA originally planned to build and open entrances at 44th, 45th, 47th, and 48th Streets.
 The station connects to existing entrances at Grand Central North.
 The new LIRR station also contains entrances at 335 Madison Avenue, near the southeast corner with 44th Street; at 270 Park Avenue and 280 Park Avenue near 47th and 48th–49th Streets, respectively; and at 347 Madison Avenue, on the east side of the avenue at 45th Street.
 An entrance on 46th Street between Lexington and Park Avenue was also built, connecting with Grand Central North.
 However, the MTA later announced its intent to defer construction of an entrance at 48th Street because the owner of 415 Madison Avenue wanted to undertake a major construction project on the site.
-The MTA also connects the new station to the existing 47th Street cross-passage.
+The MTA also connected the new station to the existing 47th Street cross-passage.

+Another entrance with an elevator, a stair, and two staircases is being developed at 45th Street as of 2024.
+Two entrances north of 47th Street are being planned as well.